oVirt/ovirt-site/source/release/4.4.2/index.md

  - [BZ 1854922](https://bugzilla.redhat.com/1854922) **spec_ctrl host feature not detected**

+ - [BZ 1663135](https://bugzilla.redhat.com/1663135) **RFE: importing vm from KVM external provider should work also to block based SD**

  - [BZ 1793290](https://bugzilla.redhat.com/1793290) **guestDiskMapping can be missing or incorrect when retrieved from qga**